Pal-96/care2share/README.md

 3. Save the file.

 ## Instructions to execute the project:
-1. Clone the repository
+1. Clone the repository `git clone https://github.com/Pal-96/care2share.git`
 2. Navigate to service directory in local machine and add .env file for MongoDB connection (port: 3000)
-3. Open terminal and change to **service** directory
+3. Execute the command: `cd service`
 4. Execute the command: `npm install`
-5. Execute the command to start backend server: `node server.js`
+5. Execute the command: `node server.js`
 6. Navigate to app directory in local machine and add config.json file
-7. Open new terminal and change to **app** directory
+7. Open new terminal on project root directory and execute: `cd app`
 8. Execute the command: `npm install`
-9. Execute the command to start the front end server: `npm run dev`
+9. Execute the command: `npm run dev`
 10. Open the localhost link on the browser to view the application

 ## Object Model